AI-Prompt-Genius/AI-Prompt-Genius/README.md

 content.js - content script (saves ChatGPT threads to browser using chrome.storage.local api)

-background.js - sole purpose is to listen for
+background.js - sole purpose is to listen for when the user clicks the extension

 Explorer.html - page that appears when clicking the extension icon <br>
 ---> Main JS: explorer.js; library - highlightJS.js <br>